 Suggested by Wendy | The Nomadic Vegan

 Vaux-le-Vicomte (Seine-et-Marne, Ile-de-France)

-The castle of Vaux-le-Vicomte has a troubled history in France.
+The castle of Vaux-le-Vicomte, near Paris, has a troubled history in France.
 Its past is scattered with conflicts, rumors, and jealousy.

 The castle’s construction finished in 1661.
 Fouché, its owner, was then Louis XIV’s Finance Secretary.
 During a party, guest Louis XIV discovered that Vaux-le-Vicomte was more beautiful and expensive than his own castle of Versailles and retaliated: Fouché was sent to prison two months later.

-Visiting Vaux-le-Vicomte is a great experience.
+Visiting Vaux-le-Vicomte is one of the top things to do in Northern France and a great experience.
 Everything is in perfect condition in the castle.
-You wander from room to room jumping back centuries.
+You wander from room to room, jumping back centuries.
 You get the same luxury and details as in Versailles but without the crowd.
 The gardens are wonderful in the summer.